Questions and Answers about Health Care Information Forms for Individuals (Forms 1095-A, 1095-B, and 1095-C)

 4. How will I receive these forms?

-The Marketplace, health coverage providers and applicable large employers will mail these forms to you.
+The Marketplace, health coverage providers, and/or LAUSD will mail these forms to you.